Auto Insurance for Veterans: Complete Savings Guide

 USAA: The Gold Standard for Military Insurance

-However, USAA membership is restricted exclusively to active-duty military, veterans, retired service members, National Guard and Reserve members, and their immediate families.
+USAA membership is restricted exclusively to active-duty military, veterans, retired service members, National Guard and Reserve members, and their immediate families.
 You'll need to verify your military service during enrollment, but once you're a member, you gain access to military-tailored benefits like deployment coverage, worldwide protection, and free accident forgiveness after five years of clean driving.
+The good news: once you're a USAA member, your membership is for life regardless of your military status.

 GEICO: Accessible Military Discounts

 GEICO offers some of the most accessible military discounts in the industry, with savings up to 15% for active duty, veterans, and Guard/Reserve members.
-With an average annual full coverage rate of $2,275, GEICO provides competitive pricing along with specialized benefits including emergency deployment discounts and additional savings for military association members.
+As of March 2026, GEICO's average annual full coverage rate is approximately $2,275, providing competitive pricing along with specialized benefits including emergency deployment discounts and additional savings for military association members (such as AUSA).

 USAA Coverage